PaulR1209/pauls-pizzeria/README.md

 ### Booking Form

-This model represents the booking form used to submit a booking
+This model represents the booking form used to submit a booking.
+I used crispy forms alongside custom CSS to build the contact form.

 #### Fields: